izabelakalenik/Books-app/README.md

 Via Firebase - Google SSO and email

 ## Database
-In Firebase - for storing users data
+In Firebase - for storing users data (users accounts)

 ### Device
 I tested this app on Pixel 6 Pro API 35 emulator.